worldbank/iefieldkit/README.md

 After you have done the contributions or testing that you intended to do, you have to manually make sure that you re-install the published and tested version of **iefieldkit**.
 Follow the code below to do so.

 ```
-    //Remove the installed version of the iefieldkit
+    *Remove the installed version of iefieldkit
     cap net uninstall iefieldkit

-    //Install the most recent published version of iefieldkit
+    *Install the most recent published version of iefieldkit
     ssc install iefieldkit
 ```